Ay-O

-Takao Iijima (born May 19, 1931), better known by his art name Ay-O (靉嘔 Ai Ō), is a Japanese avant-garde visual and performance artist who has been associated with Fluxus since its international beginnings in the 1960s.
+Takao Iijima (born 19 May 1931), better known by his art name Ay-O (靉嘔 Ai Ō), is a Japanese avant-garde visual and performance artist who has been associated with Fluxus since its international beginnings in the 1960s.

 Biography

 Early life and education

 Ay-O was born Iijima Takao in Ibaraki prefecture in 1931.
 He studied art at Tokyo University of Education.

 From Demokrato to Fluxus

 Ay-O started his career in the Demokrato Artists Association (デモクラート美術家協会), along with artists Ei-Q and On Kawara and the photographer Eikoh Hosoe (Demokrato is Esperanto for "democratic).
-This association promoted artistic freedom and independence in making art.
-The influence of these values on Ay-O can be seen in a series of early paintings over which he painted a large X because he thought they were not original enough.
-Another independent movement was close to Demokrato in Japan: Sōzō Biiku (創造美育) by the collector Sadajirō Kubo (久保貞次郞）promoting nurturing freedom when teaching art.
+This association promoted artistic freedom and independence in the creation of art.
+The influence of these values on Ay-O can be seen in a series of early paintings, over which he painted a large X because he thought they were not original enough.
+Another independent movement in Japan was close to Demokrato: Sōzō Biiku (創造美育) by the collector Sadajirō Kubo (久保貞次郞), which promoted nurturing freedom in art education.
 Both movements started in Fukui Prefecture in Japan and explain the special bond Ay-O developed with the place.
 Sōzō Biiku's approach challenges the traditional Japanese Master-Student relationship.
-As such, like naive art, the movement promotes ways independent to the culturally established ones.
-Kubo also created the "Small Collector Society" (小コレクターの会) to spread art collection in society.
+Like naive art, the movement promoted approaches independent of established conventions.
+Kubo also founded the "Small Collector Society" (小コレクターの会) to promote art collecting in society.

 In 1955, Ay-O founded a group called Jitsuzonsha ("The Existentialists") along with printmaker and writer Masuo Ikeda, artist Hiroshi Manabe, and others.
 The group staged three exhibitions before dissolving.
 Some of Ay-O's works from this period show an influence from Fernand Léger with massive bodies on the canvas, such as the 1.83 × 3.7 m Pastoral (Den'en) from 1956.
-Working closely with Ikeda piqued Ay-O's interest in printmaking, which he would carry with him the rest of his career.
-Also this period inspired Ay-O's (靉嘔) to pick the title of Sartre's novel as his name (see below).
+Working closely with Ikeda piqued Ay-O's interest in printmaking, which he pursued throughout his career.
+This period also inspired Ay-O to adopt his art name, drawn partly from the title of Sartre's novel (see below).

 In 1958, Ay-O relocated to New York City.
 In 1961, Yoko Ono introduced him to George Maciunas of Fluxus, and Ay-O formally joined Fluxus in 1963.
 As a member of Fluxus, Ay-O was known for his Finger Boxes series and his performance events.
 He worked closely with fellow Fluxus artists Maciunas, Emmett Williams, Dick Higgins, and Nam June Paik.
 Ay-O and Nam June Paik were roommates and became friends in the Soho Fluxus coop.